saumyap24/aws-solutions-architect-associate-notes/VPC/vpc.md

 ---
 ## Internet Gateway (IGW)
 ---
-- The Internet Gateway allows your VPC access ot the Internet
+- The Internet Gateway allows your VPC access to the Internet
 - IGW does two things:
     1. Provide a target in your VPC route tables for internet-routable traffic
     2. Perform network address translation (NAT) for instances that have been assigned public IPv4 addresses